apache/whimsy/www/board/agenda/README.md

  * I mentioned previously that element names that start with a capital letter are effectively macros.
 You've seen `Index`, `Search`, and `AddComment` classes, each of which start with a capital letter.
-These actually are examples of what React calls components that I have described as acting like macros.  `views/main.html.rb' contains the 'top'.
+These actually are examples of what Vue calls components that I have described as acting like macros.  `views/main.html.rb' contains the 'top'.
    [views/app.js.rb](views/app.js.rb) lists all of the files that make up the client side of the application.